 In April 2016, the FDA withdrew approval for the triple therapy of extended-release niacin plus fenofibric acid plus a statin, citing the lack of evidence for the reduction in cardiovascular risk in statin-treated patients.

-The management of hypertriglyceridemia is by a multidisciplinary team that includes an endocrinologist, gastroenterologist, internist, primary care provider, nurse practitioner and a cardiologist.
+The management of hypertriglyceridemia is by an interprofessional team that includes an endocrinologist, gastroenterologist, internist, primary care provider, nurse practitioner and a cardiologist.
 Besides pharmacological therapy the key is to educate the patient on changes in lifestyle.
 This includes dietary changes, for example, the reduction of carbohydrate intake, avoidance of sugar-sweetened beverages and processed carbohydrates, along with exercise counseling, and weight loss, is the foundation in managing hypertriglyceridemia.
 Weight loss of 5% to 10% can reduce triglycerides by about 20%, and regular aerobic exercise can reduce triglycerides by 10% to 20%.
 Even with all the controversy surrounding dietary fat, a mono-unsaturated fatty acid rich Mediterranean-type diet has been shown in many studies to reduce postprandial lipemia.
 In the setting of triglyceride levels above 500 mg/dL, dietary fat restriction becomes important to avoid post prandial rise in chylomicrons to levels that increase risk of pancreatitis.
 Addressing the underlying etiology and secondary contributors is important.
 Quitting alcohol, and improving glycemic control in patients with diabetes, is effective in improving secondary components of hypertriglyceridemia.
 In patients with triglycerides of more than 500 mg/dL, the primary goal is to reduce triglycerides levels to triglycerides the risk of pancreatitis.
 In patients with mild to moderate elevations in triglycerides (200 mg/dL to 500 mg/dL), the focus should be on preventing cardiovascular disease.
 For cardiovascular risk reduction, the goal should be to reduce non-HDL cholesterol level down to 30 mg/dL above LDL goal.
 Those who remain compliant with lifestyle changes and medications have a good outcome with fewer complications.
 (Level V)

 |||Simons-Linares CR,Jang S,Sanaka M,Bhatt A,Lopez R,Vargo J,Stevens T,Chahal P, The triad of diabetes ketoacidosis, hypertriglyceridemia and acute pancreatitis.
 How does it affect mortality and morbidity?: A 10-year analysis of the National Inpatient Sample.
 Medicine.
 2019 Feb; [PubMed PMID: 30762737]|